abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 allow-youtube-adminstaff   27h
 ```

-Your pod should now have access to Youtube and nothing else
+User pods belonging to the `adminstaff` group now have access to YouTube.
+All other external destinations remain blocked.

 ![ciliumnetpol-youtube-access](../../img/ciliumNetpol_access_youtube.png)

-Great !
-Now you can manage your organization's network access based on user groups.
+Network access is now controlled per user group using Cilium network policies.